apache/paimon/docs/content/concepts/file-operations.md

 It will create a new schema for Paimon table, namely `schema-1`, but no snapshot has actually used this schema yet until the next commit.

-This configuration will ensure that partitions are full compacted before writing ends, and since we haven't done any compaction yet, the next commit will produce two snapshots, one for data written and the other for full-compaction.
-We will not use it in this example since Flink does not support running compaction in Flink SQL.
-However, when performing CDC ingestion with this table property, you can notice two snapshots created in the next commit.

-{{< img src="/img/file-operations-4.png">}}

 ## Expire Snapshots

 Remind that the marked data files are not truly deleted until the snapshot expires and